Skip to Content

 WHAT TO DO IN MILAN

-The Milan Duomo with its expansive square, one of the destinations on a Northern Italy itinerary
+The Milan Duomo with its expansive square

-Milan has a lot to offer but an exploration of this norhern Italy city should start from its core, the Duomo Cathedral.
+Milan has a lot to offer but an exploration of this city should start from its core, the Duomo Cathedral.
 As you guessed, this 14th-century church is located at the very center of the city, in Piazza del Duomo.

 But it’s not just about the cathedral itself, although that is definitely worth a visit.
 You cannot miss the view from the top of of the Duomo Terraces, which you can ascend to either by stairs or elevator.
 This is definitely my favorite thing in all of Milan!
-Queues at the ticket booth can be pretty long, especially if you visit in the summer or high season.

-➤ That’s why I highly recommend buying your skip-the-line ticket in advance here, or joining a skip-the-line guided tour for little extra money.
+➤ That’s why I highly recommend buying your skip-the-line ticket in advance here, or joining a skip-the-line guided tour for a little extra money.
 Both are fully refundable up to 24 hours in advance if your plans happen to change.

 READ ALSO: Visiting the Milan Duomo: Tickets + Tips (2021)